floooh/floooh.github.io/_posts/2025-12-01-sokol-vulkan-backend-1.md

 - [sokol/#1350](https://github.com/floooh/sokol/pull/1350) - this one also
-  has all the embedded shaders for the sokol 'utility headers', so it looks much bigger than it actually is (the sokol-gfx backend is around the same size as the GL backend, a bit over 3 kloc)
+  has all the embedded shaders for the sokol 'utility headers', so it looks much bigger than it actually is (the Vulkan backend is around the same size as the GL backend, a bit over 3 kloc)
 - [sokol-tools/#196](https://github.com/floooh/sokol-tools/pull/196) - this
   is the update for the shader compiler which is already merged